hotseat-developers/Hot-Seats/README.md

 - As a user I want to be able to see the cook screen with orders on it telling me how to prepare and cook the food
 - As a user I want to be able to delete orders and see the timers required to prep and cook the food

+## Instructions
+- User must run the command npm install
+- User must set up their env file
+- User must run command npm run dev
+- To set up Supabase follow the documentation.
+Set up the supabase CLI.
+You can set up organizations with different team members with different access to the database.
+You can set up your tables here as well.
+For further documentation please visit https://supabase.com/docs for more information.

 ## Technologies used